 - If you are suing for more than $1,500 but less than or equal to $5,000, then your filing fee is $50.

 - If you are suing for more than $5,000 but less than or equal to $10,000, then your filing fee is $75.

 What Are Other Costs For Mahaska County Small Claims Court?

 Mahaska County small claims court handles cases that involve disputes over money or property, usually below a set financial limit.
 In Mahaska County, an individual can collect up to $1,000 or less in small claims court, while small businesses and limited liability companies are still limited to $5,000.
-Keep in mind that the Cost of Hiring An Attorney and spending time in civil court can quickly exceed such limits.
+Keep in mind that the Cost of Hiring A Professional and spending time in civil court can quickly exceed such limits.
 You can expect to pay:

 - Filing fees (see above) $30- $75

 When Will Mahaska County Small Claims Hearing be?

 Once a case is filed in Mahaska County small claims court, the hearing will be scheduled within 30- 70 days.
 You must serve the small claim case on the defendant at least 15 days before the hearing if the defendant lives or resides within Mahaska County.
 If the defendant resides outside of Mahaska County, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.

 How To Prepare For A Small Claims Court Hearing in Mahaska County?